Skip to main content Skip to navigation

 Distinguished Africa Lecture and Panel Discussion 2024

-The Warwick Africa Hub is delighted to once again host our annual Distinguished Africa Lecture.
-This year's lecture will be delivered by Professor Tshilidzi Marwala, United Nations University Rector and UN Under-Secretary General.
-The lecture will focus on Higher Education in Africa in the era of Artificial Intelligence and will be available to attend in person on the University of Warwick campus, or online.
-The lecture will be preceded by a panel discussion themed around innovation and sustainable development.
-Please register for both below.
+The Warwick Africa Hub was delighted to once again host our annual Distinguished Africa Lecture.
+This year's lecture was delivered by Professor Tshilidzi Marwala, United Nations University Rector and UN Under-Secretary General.
+The lecture focussed on Higher Education in Africa in the era of Artificial Intelligence.
+The lecture was preceded by a panel discussion themed around innovation and sustainable development.

 Warwick Africa Hub